 Minimizing stress is also important to maintaining your crested gecko’s health.
 With a well setup enclosure, you minimize day to day stress by giving your crested gecko a secure home with plenty of places to hide.
 Stress can bring latent problems to the surface; a repressed immune system from stress can induce an outbreak of parasites that were normally held in-check.
 Stressed animals also don’t eat well, which can result in nutritional disorders.

 If you have your geckos in a plastic tub, be sure there is adequate ventilation.
 Too much moisture can build up and cause respiratory problems and/or mold growth within the enclosure.
+We opt for water bowls combined with light spraying.

 Always be sure that new arrivals do not come into contact with your established pets!